Aloha, my friends,

 His face adorned with a smile as he concentrated on his steps, keeping to the rhythm.
 I wondered what girl he was looking forward to dancing with or was remembering.
 Or maybe he just wanted to be a better dancer to impress his current girl.

 Was it a wife?
 Or maybe a new love who has entered his life?
 Could it be as simple as an approaching father-daughter dance?
 Would the girl guess he spent time alone practicing his steps, for her?

 At any rate, what struck me most was how free he was, uninhibited, relaxed, and moving without feeling self-conscious by how he looked to others and not even worries this world can bring upon him.
 For these minutes, he was a man dancing to his music and enjoying life.

 Do you remember when you felt free enough to dance regardless if people were watching?
 When was the last time relaxation felt good?

-Maybe it’s time to call a time out from whatever is going on and spend some time kicked back in Island Time Zone regardless if you are on an island, by the beach or smack dab in the heart of a city.
-Taking time to relax and block out all the worries that is pressing upon you.
-To slow down and say….I am in awe of this world- and its beauty- in which I live.
+Maybe it’s time to call a time out from whatever is going on and spend some time kicked back in Island Time regardless if you are on an island or in the heart of a city.
+Take time to relax and block out the worries pressing upon you.
+Slow down and make the statement I am in awe of this world and its beauty in which I live.

-Being on the Island, I am definitely adjusting to what is called “Island Time”.
-Though many on the Island have to work two jobs to live here due to the high cost of living; from those I have met, they hold family and Island time in high esteem.
+Being on the Island, I am adjusting to what is called Island Time.
+The islanders hold family and respect for the island time in high esteem.